 David Wright, Operational Manager

 After a career as a Chartered Surveyor working in central London, I joined the Ambulance service in 2002, qualifying as a Paramedic in 2006.
 Before joining the charity I was based at Redhill Ambulance Station, where I worked as a Clinical Team Leader.
-Recently, I completed the Critical Care Paramedic programme, and am now studying part time for an MSc in Paramedic Science.
+Recently, I completed the Critical Care Paramedic programme, and am now studying part-time for an MSc in Paramedic Science.
 Becoming part of the Air Ambulance is a long-held ambition, and I am delighted to be part of such a skilled and dedicated team of fund-raisers, charity staff, pilots, doctors and paramedics.
-The public go to great lengths to raise funds for the charity, and to see how it is used to make a real difference to our patients is a constant reminder of how generous people are to keep the helicopter flying.
+The public goes to great lengths to raise funds for the charity, and to see how it is used to make a real difference to our patients is a constant reminder of how generous people are to keep the helicopter flying.
 I live in Reigate with my wife, Sarah, and two children, Alice and Ben.
 I can usually be found playing golf in my spare time.